KustomApe/KustomApe/README.md

 - 📫 How to reach me ...
   - Anywhere from the world.
-  - Twitter, Instagram, Facebook, and of course via Email is always welcome.
+  - Twitter, Instagram(Private), Facebook, and of course via Email is always welcome.
   - Offline is less recommended.

 <!---